Three Eusebii « Catholic Insight

-Names can be confusing in history, for significant figures often share the same name – There have been eight kings Henry in England and six kings James in Scotland; eleven emperors Constantine in – where else – Constantinople; and six presidents James in the United States.
+Names can be confusing in history, for significant figures often share the same name – There have been eighteen kings Louis in France; eight kings Henry in England and six kings James in Scotland; eleven emperors Constantine in – where else – Constantinople; and six presidents James in the United States.
 I may add that I hope Canada stops with two Trudeaus, who are more than enough.

 Someone this morning asked if the saint we celebrate today, Eusebius of Vercelli (+371), is the same Eusebius who baptized Emperor Constantine – the First – on this deathbed in 337.
 The answer is no, for that was Eusebius of Nicomedia (+341), who was theologically speaking the opposite of Vercelli, being a vehement Arian, who believed that Christ most definitely was not God, not divine (putting the validity of Constantine’s deliberated delayed baptism into some doubt, for the Arians were wont to use the formula ‘I baptize you in the name of the Father, who is greater, and the Son, who is lesser...).